Jhinder Bondi: Reception

 The film regarded as one of the greatest Bengali film ever made.
-Uttam Kumar played one of the most popular duel role and give one of the finest performance in his career.
-But in a 2013 review in the Times of India said that "Here Soumitra was the antagonist and to some extent overshadowed protagonist Uttam Kumar.
+Uttam Kumar played one of the most popular duel role and gave one of the finest performance in his career.
+But in a 2013 review in the Times of India wrote "Here Soumitra was the antagonist and to some extent overshadowed protagonist Uttam Kumar.
 After ‘Jhinder Bondi’, many even fell in love with an antagonist Mayurbahon more than the protagonist Shankar Singh."
 The film became superhit at the box office.